Advertiser Disclosure

 American Express Pay with points

-Even if you only choose to pay for part of your flight with points, you’ll still receive the rebate on the points you’ve redeemed as long as the flight is eligible.
+Even if you only choose to pay for part of your flight with points, you still receive the rebate on the points you’ve redeemed as long as the flight is eligible.

 That’s it!
-In this example, you’d redeem 9,400 points upfront (or some combination thereof) and receive anywhere from 35% to 50% back in 6 to 10 weeks.
+In this example, you’d redeem 9,400 points up front (or some combination thereof) and receive anywhere from 35% to 50% of your Membership Rewards points back in 6 to 10 weeks.

-Bottom Line: Using Pay With Points is a simple process, but you need to have all the required points upfront.
+Bottom Line: Using Pay With Points is simple, but you need to have all the required points up front.

 When Should You Use Pay With Points?

 Consider transferring your Amex points to Delta for a lie-flat experience in Delta One.
-Image Credit: Delta
+Image Credit: Stephen Au

 There are a lot of arguments people can make about why or why not you should use the Pay With Points program, and they’re pretty much all correct.

-In a lot of cases, transferring your points to one of Amex’s airline partners can cost you less than booking a flight via the AmexTravel.com site.
-This is especially true when you’re using points for a business class flight.
+In a lot of cases, transferring your points to one of Amex’s airline partners can cost you less than booking a flight via the AmexTravel.com website.
+This is especially true when you’re using points for business class flights.

 This sounds like a compelling argument to never use the Pay With Points rebate, but there are absolutely situations where it still makes sense.